Fresno Chaffee Zoo mourning death of Uzuri the Giraffe, who lived in Fresno since 1995

 Zookeepers celebrated her latest birthday with a cake made from some of her favorites: raspberry jello, applesauce, honey, apple slices and lettuce.

 The word "Uzuri" means beautiful in Swahili.
-Zookeepers remember her as full of personality and eager to great them in the mornings.
+Zookeepers remember her as full of personality and eager to greet them in the mornings.
 Uzuri had live in Fresno since 1995.

 Fresno Chaffee Zoo mourning death of Uzuri the Giraffe, who lived in Fresno since 1995